jbintz/jasonbintz/content/courses/MATH395/syllabus.md

 ## Grading {#grading}

-I reserve the right to change the grading distribution.
+Homework will be worth around 80% of your grade and participation 20%.I reserve the right to change the grading distribution.
 Final letter grades will be assigned based on the scale below at a minimum (i.e., if you earn a 94% overall in the course, your final grade will be at least an A-):

 | | | | | | | | |
 |:------|:------|:------|:------|:------|:------|:------|:------|